 “Hello?
 My name is Max and I’m calling from CSA.
 We got a report saying that services are stopped on your computer.”

-I hung up, for lack of energy to fight with “Max,” or even to try to convince him my name is Suchita.
+I hung up, for lack of energy to fight with “Max,” or even to troll him by telling him my name is Suchita.
 But if that phone call sounds familiar, feel free to hang up on Max, or whatever he says his name is.
+Better yet, block calls from people like him entirely.
 It’s a scam.
 If you want to know why, read on.

 “Daniel” from “Microsoft” called me the other day.
 The number looked halfway legit so I picked up.
 He out and out claimed to be from Microsoft and said he was getting alerts from my computer.
 His voice sounded familiar–I think I’d talked to him before.

 A longtime friend’s aunt almost got taken by a fake tech support scammer.
 He told me about it, and in the process, this was also the first I’d heard of the netstat scam.

 She saved herself by saying she’d have to check things out with her nephew first.
 That’s a good trick.
 Fortunately for her, the scammer didn’t try to delete anything, though he did immediately change from being very pleasant to being very rude.
 That matches my recent experience with these low-life crooks precisely.

 She was vulnerable because the flawed MS14-045 gave her trouble and she had a case open with HP.
 So when this crook called, she thought at first that HP or Microsoft were folllowing up with her about that.